Opinion | Why the GOP’s awful new voter suppression effort is so alarming

 Why Georgia matters

-It’s in part because of the surprisingly high turnout of Democratic voters, a large percentage of them African Americans, that we’ll get this package, with large stimulus checks, extended unemployment benefits, funding to speed vaccinations, financial assistance for health care, and a groundbreaking child allowance.
+It’s in part because of the surprisingly high turnout of Democratic voters, a large percentage of them African Americans, that we’ll get this package, with large stimulus checks, extended unemployment benefits, funding to speed vaccinations, financial assistance for health care and a groundbreaking child allowance.

-Every Republican voted against all this at a time of widespread deprivation, even as defeating the pandemic remains critical for national renewal.
+Every congressional Republican voted against all this at a time of widespread deprivation, even as defeating the pandemic remains critical for national renewal.
 That, plus the fact that large majorities approve of Biden’s handling of the pandemic and broadly support the rescue package’s efforts to rise to the needs of the moment, aren’t remotely denting GOP opposition.

 Why?
 Part of the answer is what we’re seeing in Georgia.
 Anti-majoritarian tactics could help insulate Republicans from accountability for opposing broadly popular policies, even if the Biden agenda succeeds.